Sarkoxed/ctf-writeups/cryptoctf2024/duzly_updated/README.md

 ## Final steps

 For each value it took me around a hour to compute the root.
+And also my memory went off the limit.
+And my laptop crashed.
+It was frustrating.
 So I had to rent the machine in a compute cloud.

 The first attemt to launch 24 processes failed.
 So I decided to binary search.
 First one was 12: